-A homemade shampoo bar can even be used all over your body, just like a bar of soap.
+A great alternative to traditional shampoo, shampoo bars are a way to use up any leftover soap scraps and can even be used all over your body, just like a bar of soap.

-If you are leaning towards a zero-waste lifestyle or a more sustainable lifestyle this shampoo bar recipe is a great place to start, getting rid of plastic bottles.
+If you are leaning towards a zero-waste lifestyle, making your own DIY shampoo bar is a great place to start, getting rid of plastic bottles.

 Prep Time 35 minutes